scalawithcats/scala-with-cats/src/pages/adt/structural-corecursion.md

 Formalizing structural corecursion as a separate strategy allows us to be more conscious of where we apply it.
 Finally, notice how I switched from an `if` expression to a pattern match expression as we progressed through defining `map`.
 This is perfectly fine.
+Both kinds of expression achieve the same effect.
+Pattern matching is a little bit safer due to exhaustivity checking.
-Both kinds of expression can achieve the same effect, though if we wanted to continue using an `if` we'd have to define a method (for example, `isEmpty`) that allows us to distinguish an `Empty` element from a `Pair`.
+If we wanted to continue using an `if` we'd have to define a method (for example, `isEmpty`) that allows us to distinguish an `Empty` element from a `Pair`.
 This method would have to use pattern matching in its implementation, so avoiding pattern matching directly is just pushing it elsewhere.